 A petrol pump is left standing.

-The red, star-topped pyramid was erected as the entrance to this Arctic community,
+This red, star-topped pyramid was erected as the entrance to this Arctic community.

 Miners’ cars were left behind.
 The final load of coal was brought out of the mountains on 31 March 1998.